laravel/docs/upgrade.md

 - `facade/ignition` to `^2.3.6`
 </div>

 The following first-party packages have new major releases to support Laravel 8.
-If there are any, read through their individual upgrade guides before upgrading:
+If applicable, you should read their individual upgrade guides before upgrading:

 <div class="content-list" markdown="1">
 - [Horizon v5.0](https://github.com/laravel/horizon/blob/master/UPGRADE.md)